esotericman/short-url/README.md

 # short-url

 ![short-url.png](short-url.png)
-In this project,you will know what really does windward can do,And find out how to implement a short url service, Also,You will learn a different way to Java web application without Spring.
+In this project, you will know what really does windward can do, and find out how to implement a short url service.
+Also , You will learn a different way to Java web application without Spring.
-First of all,We must do
+First of all, We must do

 ```shell
 mvn clean compile